 - ½ tablespoon olive oil

-- 1 shallot , minced (or ¼ cup minced white or yellow onion)
+- 1 shallot , peeled and minced (or ¼ cup minced white or yellow onion)

 - 2 cloves garlic , minced